Indeterminacy in classical cosmology with dark matter: Introduction

+for rolling without friction with respect to Newtonian external time $t$.
+With the initial conditions $r(0)=0$ and $\dot{r}(0)=0$, the solution is not unique: one solution is $r(t)=0$ for all $t$; another is

+for any $T$.
+Thus it appears that the particle is at rest at the top of the dome up to an arbitrary time $T$, and can then spontaneously undergo acceleration for $t\ge T$.
+This occurs because the equation (\ref{ND}) does not fulfil the Lipschitz condition for uniqueness of solutions.

-Norton \cite{norton2} contends that the dome demonstrates a failure of determinism in Newtonian physics, or at least raises questions regarding the widespread views on determinism in classical mechanics and broadly accepted mathematical idealizations in that context.
+Norton \cite{norton2} contends that the dome demonstrates a failure of determinism in Newtonian physics or at least raises questions regarding the widespread views on determinism in classical mechanics and broadly accepted mathematical idealizations in that context.
 Malament \cite{malament} concludes his extensive analysis on a more cautious note: ``we do not have a sufficiently clear idea in the first place what should count as a `Newtonian system' (or count as falling within the `domain of application' of Newtonian theory).
 My inclination is to avoid labels here and direct attention, instead, to a rich set of issues that the example raises."

+Questions raised by Norton's example have generated a considerable volume literature at the intersection of mathematics, physics and philosophy of science.
+The literature is too extensive to enumerate in this note, but includes works critical of the purported philosophical import of the dome (for instance, Korolev \cite{korolev}, Wilson \cite{wilson}, Laraudogoitia \cite{laura2013}), as well as variations that build on Norton's example and connect it to other problems in the philosophy of physics (e.g., Lee \cite{lee} strings together an infinite number of domes to construct a ``simple physical model of the staccato run satisfying all the kinematical and dynamical requirements for a supertask").

-The equation of motion itself, non-uniqueness of its solutions, as well as a slightly more general class of examples, had been considered as early as 1806 by Poisson, and discussions of questions this raises about determinism unfolded at various times during the nineteenth century involving Poisson, Duhamel and others.
-Van Strien \cite{vanstrien} provides historical background, while Fletcher \cite{fletcher1} also includes a detailed technical review of arguments surrounding Norton's Dome.
+The problem has a rich and interesting history.
+The equation of motion itself, non-uniqueness of its solutions, as well as a slightly more general class of examples, had been considered as early as 1806 by Poisson.
+Discussions of questions this raises about determinism unfolded at various times during the nineteenth century, involving Poisson, Duhamel and others.
+Fletcher \cite{fletcher1} and Van Strien \cite{vanstrien} provide historical background.
+We note Poisson's later view (as of 1833) regarding the importance of hypothetical examples and also the difference between the results of purely mathematical methods and their physical interpretation (\cite{vanstrien}): ``This example, purely hypothetical, suffices to demonstrate the necessity to take into account the singular solutions of the differential equations of motion, if there were any singular solutions; which does not happen in reality [\ldots]".